KelseyJefferson/VPN/README.md

  <img width="3558" height="1733" alt="Screenshot_29-4-2026_202255_portal azure com" src="https://github.com/user-attachments/assets/76a2d4f3-9f1f-49f7-a07d-6d192518c33e" />
 </p>
  <p>
-  After creating your resource group, you will then create your virtual machine
+  After creating your resource group, you will then create your virtual machine and connect to Windows 10.
+Next, you will also create your username and password.
+And then you will hit review and create.
  </p>
 <p>
  <img width="3558" height="1733" alt="Screenshot_29-4-2026_202536_portal azure com" src="https://github.com/user-attachments/assets/5221ca85-cfd5-430f-ab87-0605a3f912ed" />
 <p>
- Find your public IP address in the virtual machine.
+Now find your public IP Address in your virtual machine.
 </p>
 <img width="3821" height="1890" alt="screenshot-1778190957759" src="https://github.com/user-attachments/assets/986e83c4-b7c4-40a3-92c1-c846d183d9f2" />
 Find your Virtual Machines IP Address on Whatismyipaddress.com
 <p>
 <img width="3840" height="2160" alt="Annotation 2026-05-08 211605" src="https://github.com/user-attachments/assets/f75a9927-e1b9-4d01-942f-67aa463d245a" />
- Connect to a VPN Server.
+Download ProtonVPN to your Windows 10 and Connect to the server.